SESYNC-ci/tidyverse-lesson/docs/_slides_Rmd/forcats.Rmd

 # Embrace factors

 forcats for factors. not to be confused with forecast.
-This could go in a different spot of the lesson

 ===